JetBrains/teamcity-documentation/topics/upgrade-notes.md

 __XML Report Processing__
 Tests from Ant JUnit XML reports can be reported twice (see [TW-19058](http://youtrack.jetbrains.net/issue/TW-19058)), as we no longer automatically ignore TESTS\-xxx.xml report.
-To workaround this avoid using \*.xml mask and specify more concrete rules like TEST\-\*.xml or alike that will not match report with name starting with "TESTS\-"
+ To work around this, avoid using \*.xml mask and specify more concrete rules like TEST\-\*.xml or alike that will not match report with name starting with "TESTS\-"

 __Open API Changes__
 Several return types have changes in TeamCity open API, so plugins might need recompilation against new TeamCity version to continue working.